tantowjy/Learn-Verilog/README.md

 - ModelSim 10.5b

 ### How it works?
-- Open *.qpf in the folder to open the project in the Intel Quartus project
+- Open *.qpf in the folder to open the project in the Intel Quartus.
+- Open *.mpf in the folder to open the project in the ModelSim.

 ### Reference
 - **Digital System Design using Verilog** by Charles H. Roth Jr., Lizy Kurian John, Byeong Kil Lee